gradle/gradle/design-docs/performance.md

 ### Implementation

-- provide implementation of TaskArtifactStateCacheAccess that ads in-memory caching capabilitites
+- provide implementation of TaskArtifactStateCacheAccess that ads in-memory caching capabilities
 - expire the cache data when cache file's last modified time changes.
 Check for expiration before locking the file, remember the last modified before unlocking.
 - the implementation can be improved in various ways (e.g. stop using the last modified, we know when cross-process lock is requested by other processes)
 - the cache should have some bounds otherwise it will use a lot of memory for gigantic builds.
 Initially, we will cap the cache size.